Arctic Helm

 For practical guidance, read LinkedIn for Technical Firms: What Actually Works.

-Pillar 3: Social (Industry storytelling)
+Pillar 3: Market presence (Industry signals)

-What social storytelling delivers:
+What market presence delivers:

-• Brand awareness beyond your immediate network
+• Recognition beyond your immediate network

 • A human face for a technical firm